MikroElektronika/mikrosdk_click_v2/clicks/excelonultra/README.md

 ( excelonultra_t *ctx, uint32_t mem_adr, uint32_t mem_data_len );
 ```

-## Example Description

-> This example is showcase of device and it's library abillity.
-  In this example is shown device ID, ability to manipulate with memory.
-  After default configuration device IDs are logged.
-After that application
-  Writes data to memory, reads data from memory, clears data from memory and
-  checks if data is cleard by reading that same memory address.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes MCU modules for communication used in this application (UART, SPI).